-- You go to a network provider to get the additional care. - --or-- the additional care you get is considered "urgently needed care" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).
+☐ You go to a network provider to get the additional care. □ -or- The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).

-Section 3.2 Getting care when you have an urgent need for care
+Section 3.2 Getting care when you have an urgent need for services

-What is "urgently needed care"?
+What are "urgently needed services"?

-"Urgently needed care" is a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed care may be furnished by in-network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+"Urgently needed services" are non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
 The unforeseen condition could, for example, be an unforeseen flare-up of a known condition that you have.